Key Takeaways

 To achieve true integration, retailers must deploy a synchronized ecosystem of platforms.
 This includes:

-- Customer Relationship Management (CRM) & Customer Data Platform (CDP): To unify customer profiles and interaction histories.
+- Customer Relationship Management (CRM) and Customer Data Platform (CDP): to unify customer profiles and interaction histories.

-- Point of Sale (POS): To facilitate in-store transactions while syncing with digital databases.
+- Point of Sale (POS): to facilitate in-store transactions while syncing with digital databases.
+(For an in-depth comparison of major POS platforms, see our Shopify POS vs Square vs Clover comparison.)

-- Ecommerce Platform & Middleware: To serve as the digital storefront and the connective tissue between disparate systems.
+- Ecommerce platform and middleware: to serve as the digital storefront and the connective tissue between disparate systems.

 Automation, analytics, AI, and personalization tools